drestauri/electrical-box-monitor/README.md

 The Electrical Box Monitor code (this code) takes the messages received from the Arduino and calculates the average over 1 second.
-This data is stored for 60 seconds and then used to calculate and save the average consumption for the past 60 minutes, 24 hours, 31 days, or 24 months.
-Every second, the data is also sent via a GMSEC message to a message queue (GMSEC Bolt) that is also running on this or another device.
-Another device (such as a PC) can connect over wi-fi to the the message queue and receive those messages and process them for displaying them on a screen or sending email alerts, etc.
+This data is stored for 60 seconds and then used to calculate and save the average consumption for the past minute, hour, day, month, and stores the history for up to 24 months.
+Every second, the data is also sent via a GMSEC message to a message broker (GMSEC Bolt) that is also running on this or another device.
+Another device (such as a PC) can connect over wi-fi to the the message broker and receive those messages and process them for displaying them on a screen or sending email alerts, etc.

 IMPORTANT: The Arduino must send values for A, B, C, and D (data from analog channels 0-3) as well as S, L (status information for sample rate and average loop time) in order for the data or status GMSEC message to be sent.
-If no data or only partial data is received, it is not sent.
+If no data or only partial data is received, it is not send.
 When this code receives all 4 values, it will add it to an average running value and that average value gets sent every second so that we portray the power consumption measured over 1 second as accurately as possible rather than just the max value for that one second.
 Modify this to fit your application or for testing as you see fit.